rsa-johan/meh-nvim-config/README.md

-##Lazy setup using Lazy.nvim
+## Lazy setup using Lazy.nvim

--- still a noob setup, use it if you are lazy
+> still a noob setup, use it if you are lazy